Autodesk-Forge/forge-boilers.nodejs/README.md

 ### Deploy on Heroku

-To deploy this application to Heroku, the <b>Callback URL</b> must use your .herokuapp.com address.
-After clicking on the button below, at the Heroku Create New App page, set your Client ID & Secret and the correct callback URL.
+To deploy this application to Heroku, simply click on the button below, at the Heroku Create New App page, set your Client ID & Client Secret with your Forge API keys.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+By default project 5 is being deployed and the result should look like below, a treeview of the OSS storage that lets you upload designs, load them in the viewer and perform actions from the context menu.

  ![Project5](img/ScreenShot2.png)

 # Tips & tricks

-For local development/testing, consider use [nodemon](https://www.npmjs.com/package/nodemon) package, which auto restart your node application after any modification on your code.
+For local development/testing, consider use [nodemon](https://www.npmjs.com/package/nodemon) package, which auto restarts your node application after any modification on your code.
 To install it, use:

     sudo npm install -g nodemon